fringomine/CS2-Project-Delasan/README.md

 Hello sir Mearsk!
-Please access through the file "templates".
+The final project is in "yes.zip"